 In later years younger brother Andrew would demonstrate his pyromaniac skill by launching smaller bonfires on a pieces of driftwood.
 Fortunately none of them ever drifted near the boats.

 On the Mud Again.
 Navigation in the Thames Estuary could be somewhat uncertain, at least for us.
-On one trip back up to Aldeburgh Sonia was on the mud once again and the tide left her high and dry.
+On one trip with a medical school friend, Don Woodgate, Sonia was on the mud once again and this time the tide left her high and dry.
 We walked around her confident that she would eventually re-float.

 As the tide returned we noticed that she seemed somewhat less buoyant than we had expected.
-Clambering back on board I found out why.
+Clambering back on board we found out why.
 The flexing of our ancient boat had separated the hull from the engine’s exhaust pipe.
 Indeed, where the pipe should have been there was now a two inch water fountain rapidly filling the boat.
-Fortunately, insertion of socks and towels stemmed the flow and she re-floated as planned.
+Fortunately, insertion of pyjamas and shirts stemmed the flow and she re-floated as planned.

 Arthur Ransome.
 In retrospect my parents’ trust in their three sons seems astonishing.
 In addition to letting their three sons manufacture fireworks, Father and Mother also allowed us extraordinary freedom to sail up and down the East Coast, cross the Channel to France, and cross the North Sea to Holland.
 Today, when we are measurably safer, we are scared of our own shadows and obsessively guard our children.
 In the wake of WW II Father and Mother had us reading books by Arthur Ransome.
 He described wonderful adventures by children and, in “Swallows and Amazons”, penned this memorable advice: “Better drowned than duffers, if not duffers won’t drown.”
 Father certainly liked this advice more than Mother.